SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     [tag:cv-pls] close reason https://stackoverflow/q/12345

-The first bit creates a tag layout, the close reason is there so the other members know fwhat you think the correct reason is and finally the complete URL so the members can click on it.
+The first bit creates a tag layout, the close reason is there so the other members know what you think the correct reason is and finally the complete URL so the members can click on it.
 If you find the typing, copying, and remembering a bit too much you can use the
 [cv-pls userscript](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/SECloseVoteRequestGenerator.user.js).